electron/website/docs/latest/tutorial/ipc.md

 ## Pattern 2: Renderer to main (two-way)

 A common application for two-way IPC is calling a main process module from your renderer process code and waiting for a result.
-This can be done easily by using [`ipcRenderer.invoke`] paired with [`ipcMain.handle`].
+This can be done by using [`ipcRenderer.invoke`] paired with [`ipcMain.handle`].

 In the following example, we'll be opening a native file dialog from the renderer process and